ikerBorr/Scratch-3-LEGO-WeDo-1.0/README.md

-# Version of Scratch 3 compatible with LEGO WeDo 1.0.
+# New Scratch-Desktop version compatible with LEGO WeDo 1.0.

 This is an extension compatible with `Scratch-Desktop` and the `LEGO WeDo 1.0` device.